ziggystar/docman2/issues.md

 - hierarchical tags
 - switch to rdf meta data format
 - save meta data in files (not by default but on request)
+- rotate PDF page
+- mark a PDF page as "first to display"
+- hotkeys
+    - switch pdf pages

 # Undo/Versioning
 - record all changes